khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

 - [VR map examples](http://daveowhite.com/vandr/vr-mapping/)

 #### Discussion
-- Where do you feel most of your activity is?
+- *Where do you feel most of your activity is on the VR map?*
+- *How much time do you think it would take to write up the list of notes above into prose (e.g. as an essay's paragraph)?*

 ### 2. Credibility